-- The building was built according to the drawings and according to good practice at the time.
-We have reviewed the building and from our visual inspection the structure appears to be built in accordance with the drawings. - The soil on site is class D as described in AS/NZS1170.5:2004, Clause 3.1.3, Soft Soil.
-This is a conservative assumption based on our experience of soils around the Christchurch region.
-The ultimate bearing capacity on site is 300kPa, we believe that this assumption is reasonable.
-There was no evidence of liquefaction ejecta on site, and therefore have taken this site as having a low risk of liquefaction, liquefaction has not been accounted for in the foundation design.
-The latter two assumptions assume that the ground conditions classify as "good ground". - Standard design assumptions for typical office and factory buildings as described in AS/NZS1170.0:2002: - 50 year design life, which is the default NZ Building Code design life. - Structure importance level 2.
-This level of importance is described as 'normal' with medium or considerable consequence for loss of human life, or considerable economic, social or environmental consequence of failure. - The building has a short period less than 0.4 seconds.
+- The building was built according to good practice at the time. - The soil on site is class C as described in AS/NZS1170.5:2004, Clause 3.1.3, Shallow Soil Site.
+This is a conservative assumption based on our experience of soils around Christchurch.
+The ultimate bearing capacity on site is 220kPa, we believe that this assumption is reasonable.
+It is considered there is no risk of liquefaction at this site. - Standard design assumptions for typical community buildings as described in AS/NZS1170.0:2002: - 50 year design life, which is the default NZ Building Code design life. - Structure importance level 2.
+This level of importance is described as 'normal' with medium or considerable consequence for loss of human life, or considerable economic, social or environmental consequence of failure. - The building has a short period of 0.2 seconds. - Site hazard factor, Z = 0.3, NZBC, Clause B1 Structure, Amendment 11 effective from 1 August 2011 - The ductility used in the analysis of this building is 2.
+This is typical for timber framed buildings. - Bracing capacity in the 3.6m high walls in the main hall has no bracing capacity.
+This is due to the walls having vertically aligned tongue and groove wall linings.
+This is both difficult to quantify without engineering guidance and does not provide an efficient shear element for the timber stud walls.

-- Site hazard factor, Z = 0.3, NZBC, Clause B1 Structure, Amendment 11 effective from 1 August 2011 - The following material properties were used in the analyses: - Table 2: Material Properties
+- The following material properties were used in the analyses: - Table 2: Material Properties